trailofbits/mquire/README.md

 ### Tables

-mq provides SQL tables to query different aspects of the system or the state of the tool itself:
+mquire provides SQL tables to query different aspects of the system or the state of the tool itself:

 #### System information